Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Data

 \subsection{Infant Mortality Rates}

 Analysis for testing the scarring and selection mechanisms requires data on the infant mortality by sex (Section~\ref{sec:sec21}).
-The SCDEJ documented the complete censuses of annual number of infant deaths for each prefecture, whereas the data on the number of annual live births used as the denominator are available at the VSEJ.
-I digitize the infant deaths and live births recorded in these documents to construct data on the infant mortality rates, that is, the number of infant deaths per $1,000$ live births, between 1916 and 1922.\footnote{See Online Appendices~\ref{sec:seca1} and~\ref{sec:seca2} for the details of the documents.} Panel A of Table~\ref{tab:sum} shows the summary statistics of the infant mortality.
+The SCDEJ documented the complete censuses of the annual infant mortality for each prefecture.
+In contrast, the number of annual live births used as the denominator are available at the VSEJ (Online Appendices~\ref{sec:seca1} and~\ref{sec:seca2}).
+I digitize the infant deaths and live births recorded in these documents to construct data on the infant mortality rates, that is, the number of infant deaths per $1,000$ live births, in 46 prefectures between 1916 and 1922.
+Panel A of Table~\ref{tab:sum} shows the summary statistics of the infant mortality.